Why do we focus on trivial things?

 How to avoid it

 Bikeshedding can be avoided by attempting to remain on topic.
-In order to stay focused on important issues, we can implement single agenda-item meetings which makes it less likely that we get off track, or assign a specific person to ensure that we do not spend too much time on unimportant issues.
-Another way to limit bikeshedding is to have fewer people attend a meeting, as that way there will be less people to voice their opinion on trivial matters.
+To stay focused on important issues, we can implement single agenda-item meetings which makes us less likely to get off track.
+In addition, we can assign a specific person to ensure that we do not spend too much time on unimportant issues.
+A final way to limit bikeshedding is to have fewer people attend a meeting, as that way there will be less people to voice their opinion on trivial matters.